bmlt-enabled/NA-Meeting-List-Administrator/README.md

 CHANGELIST
 ==========
+***Version 1.3.1.3000* ** *- April 3, 2018*

+- No changes.
+Release to App Store.

+***Version 1.3.1.2006* ** *- April 2, 2018*

+- Added an "invisible" parameter to the server calls, so that TOMATO will know that its being called by BMLTiOSLib apps.
+- Updated to Xcode 9.3/Swift 4.1
+- Bumped the version to 2006 to maintain with the other two apps.

 ***Version 1.3.1.2003* ** *- February 21, 2018*

 - I switched off the animation for the "keyboard nudge."
 It caused an annoying little "hiccup."